“This is a top-class debut CD.” - Pizzicato

 “In the Neuhaus family music is in one’s blood. [...]
-Time has come with Adi, not yet eighteen, and gold in his fingers.”
+Time has come with Adi and his golden fingers.”

 Auditorium du Louvre

 “Adi Neuhaus is a marvellous balance of energy and gentleness.”

 As a descendent of legendary pianists and pedagogues Heinrich and Stanislav Neuhaus, Adi began his early musical education at age of five with his mother Irina and his father Heinrich before pursuing his studies with Lea Agmon at the Jerusalem Academy of Music and Dance, Marian Ribicky at the Ecole Normale de Musique in Paris and Pr.
 Klaus Hellwig at the Berlin University of the Arts (UDK).

 In the 2022/23 season Adi has been appointed Artist-in-residence at the Ingesund Piano Center under the guidance of Pr.
 Julia Mustonen-Dahlkvist.